tesserai/tfi/README.md

 # TFI

-## Use a TensorFlow model in one line of code
+## Use any TensorFlow model in a single line of code

 TFI provides a simple Python interface to any TensorFlow model.
 It does this by automatically generating a Python class on the fly.